 What happened next is perhaps a testament to how effective Verifi, CDRN, and Order Insight truly are.
-But for whatever reason, Visa discontinued its Call Types model and delegated VMPI capabilities to Verifi, despite the big marketing push for VMPI.
+Visa discontinued its Call Types model and delegated VMPI capabilities to Verifi, despite being mid-stream promoting VMPI.
 Call Type One was rolled into Order Insight and was branded as the “Visa Resolve” module.
 Call Types Two and Three merged into a hybrid of Visa TC40 data and Verifi alert notifications and was branded as the “Visa Inform” module.
-Both companies’ capabilities to refund these alerts were merged under “Visa Resolve,” including Visa’s Rapid Dispute Resolution (RDR) and Verifi’s CDRN.
-These modules are managed by Verifi, running on Visa Rails.
+Both companies’ capabilities to refund these alerts were merged under “Visa Resolve,” including Visa’s Rapid Dispute Resolution and Verifi’s CDRN.
+These modules are now supported by Verifi, running on Visa Rails.

 As ideal as this marriage was, it has generated some friction for merchants.
-Everyone got hyped on VMPI; and then it was gone.
-We hate to say it, but we called it.
+Everyone got hyped on VMPI; and then it was gone (we called it, too).
 Merchants that integrated with VMPI now have to accommodate Verifi APIs.
 Verifi clients are also experiencing development pains as those products are merged and scaled to serve the entire Visa Network.

 Whether they were using VMPI, Order Insight, CDRN, or none of the above, merchants have one thing in common: they just want to sell their products and not get sucked into the rabbit hole of disputes, branding, and morphing APIs.

 The current Visa dispute management network requires extensive integrations with merchant processing in order for merchants to benefit from these changes, and those integrations are evolving.
 Simplicity may be Visa’s destination, but the journey is currently creating a lot of confusion among merchants.
 ChargebackHelp is here to clear all this up.